nonBinaryGeek/MS-Teams-Chat-Export/README.md

 ## Purpose
 Efficiently export Microsoft Teams (Work or School) user's chat conversations, in HTML format, to local disk, using PowerShell v7.

-## Important
+> [!WARNING]
-If you are using Microsoft Teams with a personal Microsoft account, you can simply export your chats and other data with https://go.microsoft.com/fwlink/?linkid=2128346.
+> If you are using Microsoft Teams with a personal Microsoft account, you can simply export your chats and other data with https://go.microsoft.com/fwlink/?linkid=2128346.
 This guide is for people using Microsoft Teams with work or school accounts.

 ## Advantages
 Compared to other repos or methods that strive to achieve the same goal, [this method](#credit) is better in some respects: